Welcome Back to St. Joseph’s

 Are there any restrictions on who can drop off and collect children?
 Only 1 adult can drop off and collect children and this must preferably be a family member from the child’s household.
 Please ensure social distance recommendations are adhered to.

 What hand washing and hygiene measures are in place?
 As always, children will have access to soap and water in their classrooms and they will be encouraged to hand wash regularly.
 They will also have access to hand sanitiser – this will only be used where hand washing cannot be accessed.
 Adults in the teaching spaces have access to cleaning spray.
-This will be used on tables and touch points like handles, on an hourly basis.
+This will be used on tables and touch points like handles.
 School will be cleaned as normal at the end of each day and deep cleaned on a Friday.

 How will staff encourage social distancing of children?
 Children will be expected to go straight to their allocated table on arrival into their teaching space.
 They will indicate to the adult, by raising their hand, should they need help.
 We understand social distancing may be more difficult for younger children.
 Younger children will be encouraged by their adult, to keep a distance between them and their peers.